marco-porta/gaze-based-web-browser/README.md

 ## Citation
 If you use this code please cite our work:
 ```
-M. Casarini, M. Porta, P. Dondi (2020),
+Matteo Casarini, Marco Porta, and Piercarlo Dondi (2020)
-"A Gaze-Based Web Browser with Multiple Methods for LinkSelection"
+"A Gaze-Based Web Browser with Multiple Methods for Link Selection"
+In Symposium on Eye Tracking Research and Applications (ETRA ’20 Adjunct),
+June 2–5, 2020, Stuttgart, Germany.
+ACM, New York, NY, USA, 8 pages.
-Proceedings of COGAIN2020, accepted to appear
+Accepted to appear
 ```

 ## Licence